-The Belmont Stakes is the final jewel in horse racing’s Triple Crown and presents a huge challenge to the top three-year-old contenders, posing a distance of one and a half miles (12 furlongs).
+The Belmont Stakes is the third and final jewel in horse racing’s Triple Crown, presenting a unique challenge to the top three-year-old contenders with a distance of 1 1/2 miles (12 furlongs).

-That increase in the distance also presents a tough test for those betting on the 2022 Belmont Stakes, as horses that had success in the shorter Kentucky Derby and Preakness Stakes can struggle in the longer “Test of Champions.”
+That increase in distance also presents a tough test for those betting on the 2023 Belmont Stakes, as horses that had success in the shorter Kentucky Derby and Preakness Stakes can struggle in the longer “Test of the Champion.”

-If you’re wagering on the Belmont Stakes, here are some simple tips and tactics to help you make smart bets.
+If you want to place a wager on the 155th Belmont Stakes tonight, here are some simple tips and tactics to help you make smart bets.

 Time and place